The Scrappy FAQ

 “Dick was bedeviled by the fact that few people could spell his surname correctly.
 He tried variant spellings, none of which turned out easier to spell than Huemer.
 In addition to Heumor (on Scrappy title),he used Huemor on the “Good Time Guy” comic strip in the 1920’s, as well as on an unsold comic about an old lady.
 I’ve encountered this problem myself.
 The most common error is transposition of the U and E.”

-Here, courtesy of Mr. Huemer, is a panel from the old lady strip, with the Huemor spelling and a dog who looks like a cross between Scrappy’s pal Yippy and Fitz, the dog in the Fleischer studio’s Out of the Inkwell cartoons–which Dick Huemer also worked on.
+Here, courtesy of Dr. Huemer, is a panel from the old lady strip, with the Huemor spelling and a dog who looks like a cross between Scrappy’s pal Yippy and Fitz, the dog in the Fleischer studio’s Out of the Inkwell cartoons–which Dick Huemer also worked on.

 Dick Huemer strip